Dongli99/MatrixCalc/README.md

 ## Overview

-***purpose*** - This project is designed to solve Matrix problems.
+***Purpose*** - This project is designed to solve Matrix problems.
 The purpose of this project is to practice and enhance the knowledge of both Linear Algebra and Python.
-***Keep updating*** - New features will be added along study of Linear Algebra.
+***Updating*** - New features will be added along study of Linear Algebra.

 ## How to use